UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Add input parameters](./images/new_node_type/interfaces/connectto/add_input_parameters.png)

-:information_source: Each `Implementation Artifact` for a given operation (e.g. `connectTo`) will be executed, but only if it defines all input properties.
+:information_source: Each `Operation` for which all required `Input Parameters` can be found in a `Topology Template` will be executed.
+This means that if you have e.g. two `connectTo` operations with the same `Input Parameters`, both will be executed for each `connectTo` `Relation`.
-You can use this behavior to control which implementation gets executed.
+You can use this behavior also to control which implementation gets executed.

 :warning: If you want only one e.g. `connectTo` implementation to be executed, the `Operation` needs a unique set of `Input Properties` that also need to be defined in the `Implementation Artifact`.